Alih787/Reinforcement-Learning---Tic-Tac-Toe/docs/code.md

 }
 ```
 ### Finding End Nodes
 the function in bestmove that searches every branch to find node with rewards to return.
+gets the children with findchilds() then iterates through every one to find if there is any nodes that has rewards.
+to find all the nodes that have rewards this function must be recursive so it can look multiple turns ahead.
 ```c#
 public static Noding.Node[] FindEndNodesChilds(Noding.Node rootnode,int j,Noding.Node parent, int turn)
 {